Fair Community Detection and Structure Learning in Heterogeneous Graphical Models: Fair Structure Learning in Graphical Models

-Here, $G(\g{\Theta}): \mc{M} \rightarrow \mc{M}$ is a function of $\g{\Theta}$ (introduced in Sections~\ref{sec:fglasso} and \ref{sec:fblasso}).
+Here, $G(\g{\Theta}): \mc{M} \rightarrow \mc{M}$ is a function of $\g{\Theta}$ (introduced in Sections~\ref{sec:fconcord} and \ref{sec:fblasso}).

-We clarify the purpose of each component of the minimization~\eqref{loss:fair}.
-The term $ \rho_1 \|\g{\Theta}\|_{1,\textnormal{off}}$ shrinks small entries of $\g{\Theta}$ to $0$, thus enforcing sparsity in $\g{\Theta}$ and consequently in $\mc{G}$.
+Figure~\ref{fig:SBM-example} depicts an illustrative example of two models: an unbalanced demographic representation ${\mathbf Q}^{'}$ (Left) and a balanced representation ${\mathbf Q}$ (Right).
+In Problem \eqref{loss:fair}, the term $ \rho_1 \|\g{\Theta}\|_{1,\textnormal{off}}$ shrinks small entries of $\g{\Theta}$ to $0$, thus enforcing sparsity in $\g{\Theta}$ and consequently in $\mc{G}$.
 This term controls the presence of edges between any two nodes irrespective of the community they belong to, with higher values for $\rho_1$ forcing sparser estimators.
 The polyhedral constraint is the fairness constraint, enforcing that every community contains the $\g{\epsilon}$-approximate proportion of elements from each demographic group $\mc{D}_h$, $h \in [H]$, matching the overall proportion.
-The term $ \rho_2 \trace\left((\m{S}+ \m{Q}) G(\g{\Theta}) \right)$ enforces community structure in a similarity graph, $G(\g{\Theta})$.
-A similar linear trace term, i.e., $ \trace( \m{Q} \g{\Theta})$ is used as an objective function in \citep{cai2015robust,amini2018semidefinite,hosseini2016learning,pircalabelu2020community,eisenach2020high} when estimating communities of networks.
-However, the perturbation of the membership matrix with either a sample covariance for which the population inverse covariance satisfies Assumption~\ref{assu:beig} or some positive definite matrix is necessary for developing a consistent fair graphical model.
+The term $ \rho_2 \trace\left(\m{Q} G(\g{\Theta}) \right)$ enforces community structure in a similarity graph, $G(\g{\Theta})$.
+It should be mentioned that such trace regularization has been previously used in different forms \citep{cai2015robust,amini2018semidefinite,hosseini2016learning,pircalabelu2020community,eisenach2020high} when estimating communities of networks.
+The intuition/interpretation behind the specific choice of the function $G(\g{\Theta})$ is to connect the trace term and the loss function $L (\g{\Theta};\m{Y})$ in the different graphical models; see discussions in Sections~\ref{sec:fairgraphs} and \ref{sec:fblasso}.
+Specifically, In Equations \eqref{eqn:fgglasso}, \eqref{eqn:fglasso}, and \eqref{eqn:fair:ising}, we specify \(G(\g{\Theta}) = (n/2) \g{\Theta}^2\), \(G(\g{\Theta}) = (n/2) \g{\Theta}\), and \(G(\g{\Theta}) = (n/2) \g{\Theta}^2\) to obtain the fair CCONCORD \citep{khare2015convex}, a fair variant of graphical Lasso \cite{Friedman07}, and the fair Ising graphical model \cite{ravikumar2010high}, respectively.
+This approach allows us to present a unified framework while clearly distinguishing between the different methods later in Sections~\ref{sec:fairgraphs} and \ref{sec:fblasso}.